-Nobel Laureate Kailash Satyarthi will speak Friday, April 26, 2019, at 11:00 a.m. in the Schaefer Center for the Performing Arts on Appalachian State University's campus.
+Nobel laureate Kailash Satyarthi will speak Friday, April 26, at 10:00 a.m. in the Schaefer Center for the Performing Arts on Appalachian State University's campus.

 Satharthi is a globally renowned advocate for children's rights, a master strategist against child labor and suppression of young people, and a tireless campaigner to end the global education crisis.
 For his extraordinary commitment to these causes, Mr. Satyarthi was awarded the Nobel Peace Prize in 2014.

 A native of India, Mr. Satyarthi has been at the forefront of driving child-related agendas into the United Nations Sustainable Development Goals.

 The lecture will serve as the 61st event in Appalachian's Boyles Distinguished Lecture Series and the 11th annual Global Opportunities Conference.

 A reception will follow the lecture; both events are open to the public with no fee to attend.
 Students